 People the world over talk about dying of a broken heart.
-When Debbie Reynolds died just one day after her daughter, Carrie Fisher, the automatic reaction might be that her heart couldn’t cope with the horror of losing her.
-In fact, Debbie Reynolds suffered a severe stroke – closely linked to high blood pressure, maybe the stress-related adrenaline pumping round her body pushed her blood pressure through the roof.
+When Debbie Reynolds died just one day after Carrie Fisher in December 2016, many assumed that it was because Reynolds' heart just couldn't cope with the horror of losing her daughter.

 Why does it happen?

 As with so much in medicine, there are probably multiple reasons, and nobody is absolutely certain what's going on.
 It may be related to the position of the coronary arteries, which supply the heart with blood.
 We do know that in about three quarters of cases, broken heart syndrome comes on after major stress, such as bereavement.